yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

 title: Steps to perform live migration of your database using YugabyteDB Voyager
 headerTitle: Live migration with fall-forward
 linkTitle: Live migration with fall-forward
-headcontent: Steps for a live migration with fall-forward using YugabyteDB Voyager.
+headcontent: Steps for a live migration with fall-forward using YugabyteDB Voyager
 description: Steps to ensure a successful live migration with fall-forward using YugabyteDB Voyager.
 menu:
   preview_yugabyte-voyager: